ruby-amqp/rubymarchhare.info/articles/getting_started.md

 ## Tell Us What You Think!

-Please take a moment to tell us what you think about this guide [on Twitter](http://twitter.com/rubyamqp) or the [Hot Bunnies mailing list](https://groups.google.com/forum/#!forum/ruby-amqp)
+Please take a moment to tell us what you think about this guide [on Twitter](http://twitter.com/rubyamqp) or the [March Hare mailing list](https://groups.google.com/forum/#!forum/ruby-amqp)

 Let us know what was unclear or what has not been covered.
 Maybe you do not like the guide style or grammar or discover spelling mistakes.
 Reader feedback is key to making the documentation better.